chipguyhere/PulseCapture/README.md

 The "key held down" is a special message in the IR protocol, returned by the class as a single bit message of 1.
 The class will not allow the "key held down" message to overwrite any other unread message in the receive buffer.

+### Wiegand (RFID) receiver:

+Wiegand is a popular two-wire protocol for RFID readers.
+Receiving a message from a card reader is very similar to receiving one from an infrared receiver -- the message is a number up to 32 bits and simply shows up.
+[Details on Wiegand][docs/Wiegand.md]

+### Servo PWM receiver

+The Servo PWM receiver captures servo pulse width as a background task using hardware timer capture.

 ## System resources impacted